ssbc/ssb-validate2-rsjs-wasm/README.md

 Cryptographic validation of Scuttlebutt messages using WebAssembly.

-Perform batch verification and validation of SSB messages using [ssb-verify-signatures](https://crates.io/crates/ssb-verify-signatures) and [ssb-validate](https://github.com/mycognosist/ssb-validate) from the [Sunrise Choir](https://github.com/sunrise-choir) in the browser.
+Perform batch verification and validation of SSB message values using [ssb-verify-signatures](https://crates.io/crates/ssb-verify-signatures) and [ssb-validate](https://github.com/mycognosist/ssb-validate) from the [Sunrise Choir](https://github.com/sunrise-choir) in the browser.

 The [wasm-bindgen](https://crates.io/crates/wasm-bindgen) and [wasm-bindgen-rayon](https://crates.io/crates/wasm-bindgen-rayon) crates are currently used to generate WASM from Rust code.